KishanKancharagunta/Computer-Networks/11_data-comm_digital-trans.md

 > or in average __S = c x N x 1/r__ <br>
 > where __c__ is the case factor.

-## The baud rate (not the bit rate) determines the required bandwidth for a digital signal.
+## Bandwidth: The baud rate determines the required bandwidth for a digital signal.
 - So the minimum bandwidth is signal rate: __B<sub>min</sub> = c x N x 1/r__
 - The [Nyquist sample rate](https://github.com/cnchenpu/data-comm/blob/master/08_data-comm_channel.md#noiseless-channel) shows the maximum data rate of a channel is __N<sub>max</sub> = 2 x B x log<sub>2</sub>L__.
 > - A signal with L levels actually can carry log<sub>2</sub>L bits per level, <br>